The Mathematical Basics and the Results of the Theory of physical structures

 {\bf Definition 2.} We shall say that the function $f = (f^{1},\dotsc,f^{s})$ gives on an $sn$-dimensional manifold $\mathfrak{M}$ a {\it geometry endowed with a group symmetry} of degree $sn(n + 1)/2$, if, in addition to the axioms I, II, and III, one more axiom holds as follows:

-${\bf IV'.}$ There exists a set open and dense in $\mathfrak{M}$ for each point $i$ of which there is an effective smooth action of an $sn(n + 1)/2$-dimensional local Lie group defined in some neighbourhood $U(i)$, such that its actions in the neighbourhoods $U(i)$, $U(j)$ of two points $i$, $j$ coincide in the intersection $U(i) \cap U(j)$ and the function $f(ij)$, with respect to each of its $s$ components is a two-point invariant of the corresponding group of transformations of the neighbourhood $U(i) \times U(j)$.
+${\bf IV'.}$ There exists a set open and dense in $\mathfrak{M}$ for each point $i$ of which there is an effective smooth action of an $sn(n + 1)/2$-dimensional local Lie group defined in some neighbourhood $U(i)$, such that its actions in the neighbourhoods $U(i)$, $U(j)$ of two points $i$, $j$ coincide \ in \ the \ intersection